Mexico, U.S. sign accords on customs, border cooperation

 Tensions have also been stirred by Trump’s repeated threats to dump the 24-year-old North American Free Trade Agreement (NAFTA) if it is not reworked to his satisfaction.

-He argues NAFTA has encouraged companies to relocate to lower-cost Mexico at the expense of U.S. manufacturing workers.
+NAFTA has encouraged companies to relocate to lower-cost Mexico at the expense of U.S. manufacturing workers, he argued.

+In January, Reuters reported that Mexico and the United States were looking into whether armed U.S. federal air marshals could be deployed on commercial cross-border flights, the latest example of Mexico seeking to ingratiate itself to its northern neighbor.

-Reporting by Christine Murray; Writing by Dave Graham; Editing by Cynthia Osterman
+Reporting by Christine Murray and Gabriel Stargardter, Writing by Dave Graham and Daina Beth Solomon; Editing by Cynthia Osterman and Sherry Jacob-Phillips